 We are taking immediate steps to digitalise our broad industrial base with applications to all industries, including cyber security, space, mining, energy, health and medical devices.

 To make sure we’re ahead of the game, the South Australian Government has partnered with French technology company Dassault Systèmes, the Australian Government’s Advanced Manufacturing Growth Centre and Innodev to deliver Australia’s first Industry 4.0 capability development program – the Virtual Shipyard.

-The Virtual Shipyard Program is currently underway and includes participants from 14 South Australian companies, the University of Adelaide, University of South Australia, and TAFE South Australia.
+The Virtual Shipyard Program included participants from 14 South Australian companies, the University of Adelaide, University of South Australia, and TAFE South Australia.

 For more information about the program phone +618 8303 2048.